 Nestled in the heart of Pennsylvania's Brandywine Valley, West Chester is a picturesque and historic community that offers small-town charm with cosmopolitan flair.
 The Philadelphia Inquirer called it "one of the world's most perfect small towns."
 And West Chester has received a multitude of awards and recognitions.

-West Chester is your perfect option for spending the day sightseeing and shopping in over 60 boutiques for items you won't see at the mall.
-There are over 65 award winning restaurants for every taste and budget -- many offer entertainment in the evening making it a great place to wind down after a long day.
+Shopping and Dining West Chester is your perfect option for spending the day sightseeing and shopping in over 65 boutiques for items you won't see at the mall.
+There are over 75 award winning restaurants for every taste and budget -- many offer entertainment in the evening making it a great place to wind down after a long day.

-Enjoy all there is to see in the Brandywine Valley just minutes away when you stay at the new Hotel Warner.
+Hotel Warner Enjoy all there is to see in the Brandywine Valley just minutes away when you stay at the Hotel Warner, part of Historic Hotels of America.
 Offering the best in lodging hospitality, the hotel blends the historic 1930 Warner Theatre lobby seamlessly into a newly constructed wing with 80 well-appointed rooms.